fscorrupt/awesome-stars/README.md

 - [rt64/rt64](https://github.com/rt64/rt64) - RT64 is an N64 graphics renderer for playing with enhancements in emulators and native ports.
 - [N64Recomp/N64Recomp](https://github.com/N64Recomp/N64Recomp) - Tool to statically recompile N64 games into native executables
 - [moonlight-stream/Internet-Hosting-Tool](https://github.com/moonlight-stream/Internet-Hosting-Tool) - Enable Moonlight streaming from your PC over the Internet with no configuration required
-- [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
-Self-hosted and local-first.
-Drop-in replacement for OpenAI,  running on consumer-grade hardware.
-No GPU required.
-Runs gguf, tr
 - [hackerhouse-opensource/WMIProcessWatcher](https://github.com/hackerhouse-opensource/WMIProcessWatcher) - A CIA tradecraft technique to asynchronously detect when a process is created using WMI.
 - [hackerhouse-opensource/SignToolEx](https://github.com/hackerhouse-opensource/SignToolEx) - Patching "signtool.exe" to accept expired certificates for code-signing.
 - [ujjwall-R/Dree](https://github.com/ujjwall-R/Dree) - One single package for visualization, debugging, and exploration of folder hierarchies